QCovid/QCovid/README.md

 [Professor Julia Hippisley-Cox] (https://www.phc.ox.ac.uk/team/julia-hippisley-cox)is Professor of Clinical Epidemiology & General Practice in the Nuffield Department of Primary Care at the University of Oxford and the principle investigator on the NIHR funded research programme that led to the development of QCovid® Algorithm.
 She is also lead author of the peer reviewed paper in the BMJ (https://www.bmj.com/content/371/bmj.m3731), that describes the methodology used to develop QCovid®.

 ### Oxford Computer Consultants
 [Oxford Computer Consultants](https://www.oxfordcc.co.uk/) are a software house providing original, robust and flexible software for clients across the public and private sector.
-We provide a highly skilled custom software development service.
-We have decades of experience in science, engineering and medical sectors.
+We provide a highly skilled custom software development service with decades of experience in science, engineering and medical sectors.
 Visit our website to see our full range of services and case examples of other projects we have delivered.

 ### Oxford University Innovation Limited
 [Oxford University Innovation Limited] (https://www.innovation.ox.ac.uk) are a wholly-owned subsidiary of the University of Oxford.
 We manage the University’s technology transfer and consulting activities.
 We are the MHRA-registered Medical Device Manufacturer for the CE Marked version of QCovid® Calculation Engine as supplied to NHS Digital and other healthcare organisations.
 All requests for licensing should be sent to enquiries@innovation.ox.ac.uk, quoting 17939.